-The regulated online poker market in Ontario has the largest player pool of any regulated North American jurisdiction, with a provincial population of nearly 15 million — about 2 million more than Pennsylvania and about 5 million more than Great Lakes neighbor Michigan.
+Ontario’s regulated online poker market has the largest player pool of any regulated North American jurisdiction, with a provincial population of nearly 15 million — about 2 million more than Pennsylvania and about 5 million more than Great Lakes neighbor Michigan.

 Regulated online poker in Ontario officially went live on April 4, 2022, with 888poker Ontario becoming the first licensed site to open its virtual doors.

-The Ontario online poker market is ever-changing, with four operators online thus far, but more are in the wings with launches pending, awaiting final licensure.
-Some of the biggest names in the industry have set up shop in Ontario and, in this Guide to Online Poker in Ontario, we will try to give you all the info you need to know on what the market’s current state is and who is in it.
+The Ontario online poker market is ever-changing, with four operators online thus far, but more are in the wings with launches pending and awaiting final licensure.
+Some of the biggest names in the industry have set up shop in Ontario, and in this Guide to Online Poker in Ontario, we will try to give you all the information you need to know about the market’s current state and who is in it.

-Other major sites, including PokerStars and GGPoker, continue to cater to Canadian players on the grey market via their global licenses while waiting for the licensing process to complete.
+Other significant sites, including GGPoker, continue to cater to Canadian players on the grey market via their global licenses while waiting for the licensing process to complete.

 At first glance, regulation in Ontario seems a bit confusing, with two agencies prominently mentioned.
-The main regulatory body for gambling in Ontario is the Alcohol and Gaming Commission of Ontario (AGCO), but then there is also iGaming Ontario (iGO), a subsidiary of the AGCO that manages the private entities regulated in the Ontario iGaming market.
+The main regulatory body for gambling in Ontario is the Alcohol and Gaming Commission of Ontario (AGCO).
+Still, there is also iGaming Ontario (iGO), a subsidiary of the AGCO that manages the private entities regulated in the Ontario iGaming market.

-There are also a few big names planning to get into the online poker game in Ontario.
+A few big names are also planning to enter the online poker game in Ontario.
 Among the operators that have launched or have plans to launch are:

 The regulations in Ontario specify that all play be restricted to players within the province and, for poker operators, that means a segregated player pool.
-Operators will need to deploy products that serve only the Ontario market, but there is a grace period in regulations for licensed operators that have begun the licensing process but are not ready for launch.
+Operators will need to deploy products that serve only the Ontario market.
+Still, there is a grace period in regulations for licensed operators that have begun the licensing process but are not ready for launch.